Amid protest by tribals, Par-Tapi-Narmada river link project scrapped: Guj BJP chief | Politics

 The Centre has decided not to give a go-ahead to the Par-Tapi-Narmada river link project, following strong protests against it by tribals, Gujarat BJP president C R Paatil said on Tuesday.

-However, the opposition Congress in Gujarat dubbed the decision as a ''lollipop'' for tribals, and said the protest will continue until the government issues a white paper on scrapping of the project.
+However, the opposition Congress in Gujarat dubbed the decision, which comes ahead of the state Assembly polls due in December this year, as a ''lollipop'' for tribals, and said the protest will continue until the government issues a white paper on scrapping of the project.

+Tribals from south Gujarat districts have been protesting against the project ever since Union Finance Minister Nirmala Sitharaman proposed in her Union Budget speech last month that the Draft Project Report (DPR) of this and four other river link projects have been finalised.
+A massive rally led by Congress MLA Anant Patel and Shiv Sena functionary Abhinav Delkar was held in Valsad district last month.
+Thereafter, tribals organised more rallies, and a few days back they also gathered in the state capital Gandhinagar to protest against the project.

+They have demanded scrapping of the project, saying it will adversely affect them by displacing them from their ancestral land.

 Talking to reporters, Paatil said he along with Gujarat ministers from tribal community, as well as MLAs and MPs from the state met Union ministers Amit Shah, Nirmala Sitharaman and Gajendra Singh Shekhawat in New Delhi on Monday, and appealed to them not to go ahead with the project.